vladi7/language-determination-c/README.md

-# LanguageRecognitionInC
+# Language Determination
-This project is about language recognition that is written in C
+This project is about language determination that is written in C